Different types of cancers affect both genders.

-During the diagnosis process, healthcare providers will generally look for a tumor marker.
-This data can help in determining the severity of cancer.
+During the diagnosis process, healthcare providers will generally look for specific tumor markers, such as AFP (Alpha-fetoprotein) or HCG (Human chorionic gonadotropin).
+These markers can help in determining the severity of cancer

 Tests are also used to determine specific tumor marker levels.
 Data related to the tumor marker levels help the healthcare provider determine the most efficient treatment for testicular cancer patients.